Eridaa/Rhino_Compute--Floating-Cities/src/examples/Floating Cities/BRIEF.md

-FLOWING CITIES - a browser game through Rhino-Compute
+FLOATING CITIES - a browser game through Rhino-Compute

 Through moving the building blocks and changing the inputs the user is able to form different configurations.